 The late Lady Falmouth, who started life as a horticultural student at Studley College in Warwickshire, became a working gardener and continued this long tradition and in turn the Honourable Evelyn Boscawen is now in residence and continuing the tradition with dynamism.

 As a private botanic garden and arboretum Tregothnan is unequalled, offering a diversity of plants and trees, rare collections, sweeping vistas and peaceful secluded groves.
 Plants collected during recent expeditions to Japan and South America give the gardens truly international feel.
 The garden is an official ‘safe site’ for the keeping of rare or endangered trees from all over the world.

 The garden holds some ‘Red Book’ endangered plants and trees which are larger than any remaining in the wild.
 Plants from trips to Japan and South America in 2007 add excitement to the garden.
 The only known surviving example of a Wardian case, a travelling greenhouse first seen in the late 1800s, can be found at Tregothnan and pays testament to a long and enduring history of botanical collecting.

 Whilst the botanical garden remains private, we offer a strictly limited number of visitors the chance to enjoy one of England’s hidden treasures with our garden tours.
-Head Gardener, Neil Bennett, or his assistant, will personally guide you through over 40 hectares of gardens before you complete your visit with an indulgent cream tea served in the picturesque Edwardian summer house.
+Head Gardener, Neil Bennett, or his assistant, will personally guide you through over 40 hectares of gardens before you complete your visit with an indulgent cream tea served in the Estate Tea Shop.